 The above graph is a screenshot from Spruce Metrics, a brand new tool that’s currently in beta.
 However, I also use GoDaddy Bookkeeping on a monthly basis and absolutely love the mobile app income percentage graphs.

-9. Give editors what they want
+9. Give clients what they want

-Give editors what they want and you’ll secure yourself well-paying work far into the future.
+Give clients what they want and you’ll secure yourself well-paying work far into the future.
 I like to think of myself as a robot freelancer who delivers excellent work, on time, each and every week.

 I was chatting with one of my clients earlier in December and he mentioned how they were so thankful that they can count on my assignment being submitted every Monday.
 Because of my outstanding work, they want to give me more work starting in January.
 Obviously, I accepted!